xchwarze/universal-tool-updater/README.md

 # Universal Tool Updater

-This tool is designed to remedy the tedious process of keeping the tools we use to work daily up to date.
+This tool is designed to help with the tedious process of keeping the tools that we use to work daily up to date.

-It is the inevitable complement to the [toolkit](https://github.com/indetectables-net/toolkit) of the site.
+This is the inevitable complement to the [toolkit](https://github.com/indetectables-net/toolkit) of the site.

 ![Image](https://i.imgur.com/o3vuUC5.png)